How To Export From Vietnam To New Zealand // Regulations, Taxes, And Tariffs When Importing To New Zealand

 In Summing Up, the New Zealand Customs Service protects and promotes New Zealand by securing our borders.
 Customs collaborates with other authorities to ensure that what enters our country is secure and will not jeopardize our security or livelihood.

-The Customs Service of New Zealand investigates illegal behavior, collects money, and prosecutes when appropriate.
-Therefore, before starting an import-export business, it’s essential to know their customs and rules better and more professionally.
+The New Zealand Customs Service investigates illegal activities, collects revenue, and prosecutes offenders as necessary.
+Therefore, before starting an import-export business, it’s essential to thoroughly and professionally understand customs and rules.

 Cosmo Sourcing // Your Trusted Partner In Vietnam

 If you want to source from Vietnam, contact the Cosmo Sourcing team; we have been helping clients source from Vietnam since 2014.
 Cosmo Sourcing has the skills and the team to find you the best supplier possible.
-We are also established in China and are among the only companies that can find suppliers in China and Vietnam and pick the one you think is best.
+We are also established in China and are among the few companies that can find suppliers in China and Vietnam, and select the one you think is best.

 We have helped clients from Fortune 500 companies, brick-and-mortar stores, FBA sellers, and brand-new businesses.
 So don’t hesitate to contact us and let us know how we can help you.